magmo/apps/packages/tictactoe/notes/channel_logic.md

  > TODO: `Concluded` almost certainly *does not belong* in the `positionType`, since the latter is a subset of the `gameState`.
 In RPS, in accordance with the ForceMove protocol, when a conclude state is constructed it does not have a `gameState` at all.

-The applications are written in [TypeScipt](https://www.typescriptlang.org) a) because it compiles to JavaScript and b) it is a typed language.
-The first property is important, since JavaScript code can run in the clients browser, and a state channel is designed to be a peer-to-peer protocol in the spirit of the decentralized web.
-The second property helps the application code follow the solidity code more closely, and provides all of the development benefits of a typed language (autocompletion and date type protection in your IDE, compile-time rejection of errors) with almost no performance cost (with respect to JavaScript).

 >   NB in the whitepaper, `Start` is called `Resting`, `RoundProposed` is called `ProposeRound`, and so on.

 The second variable is the stake of of the game -- the amount transferred from the loser to the winner after a single round. `preCommit` is the salted hash of the first player's weapon. `bPlay` and `aPlay` are the second and first player's unencrypted weapon choices: again, in a custom type that can take variables from the set `{ Rock, Paper, Scissors }`. `salt` is the salt (used for increased security), and `roundNum` is a counter for the number of rounds that have been played.